 Thankfully, setting up Windows 10 in a virtual machine isn’t particularly difficult.
 In this guide, you will learn the steps to create a virtual machine and to install Windows 10 using Oracle’s free VirtualBox.

-1.Get the Windows 10 technical preview ISO file:
+How to get Windows 10 technical preview ISO file

 Head to this page to get Windows 10 technical preview, which is available as an ISO file, all you need is a Microsoft account and an internet connection.
 Once you are ready, sign in with your Microsoft account to join the Windows Insider Program, and then follow the steps to go to the download page.

 Choose your language and whether you want to download the 32-bit or 64-bit version.
 For the purposes of this walk-through, we are going to use 64-bit version (English) ISO, but go with whatever works for your setup.

 How to install Oracle VirtualBox on Windows 10